elewa-academy/Fundamentals/docs_src/0-preparation/README.md

 Everything you need to get started can be found in the [Elewa Precourse](https://elewa-academy.github.io/April-Precourse).
 So follow [this link](https://elewa-academy.github.io/April-Precourse) and complete all 3 projects in our precourse.

 You can find an example of the portfolio you'll be building [right here](https://elewa-student.github.io).
+---

+## Studying tips

+Before diving right in (and every other day of course!), you should check out [Thomas Frank's youtube channel](https://www.youtube.com/user/electrickeye91).
+It's full of great tips about we learn and how to study effectively.

 ___
 ___